alexxiyang/shiro-redis/README.md

 > Do not use version < 3.0.0\
 > **注意**：\
 > 请不要使用3.0.0以下版本

 # Before use
-Please make sure your principal class implements `org.crazycake.shiro.AuthCachePrincipal`.
-Because shiro-redis needs a unique key to store authorization object.
-You will need to implement `getAuthCacheKey()` method to provide the unique key.
-Best practice is using userId or userName as authCachedKey.
+Here is the first thing you need to know.
+Shiro-redis needs an id field to identify your authorization object in Redis.
+So please make sure your principal class has a field which you can get unique id of this object.
+Please setting this id field name by `cacheManager.principalId = id`

 For example: